salbadri/Python-Programming--Final-Project/README.md

 I Normalized features, in the three sets (training, validation, and testing) by dividing by 255.
 Labels, for the three sets (training, validation, and testing) converted to a binary class matrix.

-I bult a Convolutional Neural Network (CNN) to classify given images into fully covered, not covered, and partially covered.
+I built a Convolutional Neural Network (CNN) to classify given images into fully covered, not covered, and partially covered.
 My CNN consists of a stack of 2D convolutional layers with relu activation function, and max-pooling layers interchangeably.

 Filters: size 32 for the first two convolutional layers, and filters of 64 for the last two convolutional layers.
 I tried different filter sizes 32, 64, and 128.